Anders Chydenius: The 1765–1766 Riksdag of the Estates

 Some of his first writings were about practical matters such as the moss overgrowing the meadows, and improvements in the design of horse carriages.
 Then he moved on to social questions and became known as a writer and speaker.
 He was sent to the Diet in 1765 to obtain free trading rights for the towns of Ostrobothnia.
 The cities of Gamlakarleby, Vasa (Vaasa), Björneborg (Pori) and Uleåborg received navigational rights which helped with their later development as well as helping all of Ostrobothnia.
 At that time, the tar which should have brought prosperity to his town and the coast had to be sold abroad through Stockholm, which made most of the profits.
 Largely due to Chydenius' efforts, Stockholm's monopoly was broken and from 1765, the towns gained freedom to sell and ship tar directly to foreign customers.

 Chydenius participated actively in the Diet, and published several articles of criticism which caused a great stir.
 One of the results of his activities in the Diet was a stricter parliamentary control of the government budget.

-He considered that one of his greatest achievements was an extension of the freedom of the press.
-His radical activities caused him to be excluded from the Diet by his own political party in 1766.
+He considered that one of his greatest achievements was the establishment of freedom of the press.
+A memorial on press freedom was brought before the Diet and Chydenius was elected to the committee handling the matter, whose work he in practice led during the winter of 1765–1766.
+The conservative majority on the committee attended meetings irregularly, allowing press freedom's supporters to almost single-handedly prepare the legislation.
+In the autumn of 1766 the three non-noble estates approved the proposal, and Sweden gained what was at the time the world's most liberal press freedom law — even though Chydenius had by then already been expelled from the Diet.

+Alongside his press freedom work, Chydenius led the efforts of the appropriations committee (bevillningsdeputationen) to transfer control of state finances from the Secret Committee to the full assembly of estates.
+The Secret Committee had kept state finances firmly in its grip throughout the Age of Liberty, and was seen by radicals as an unacceptably aristocratic body in which the peasant estate had no representation despite bearing the heaviest tax burden.
+The committee used a form of strike — refusing to propose any taxes until the estates received detailed accounts of the budget deficit — and ultimately forced the Secret Committee to concede in May 1766, transferring financial oversight to the full plenum of estates and giving peasants the same right as other estates to monitor the use of public funds.

+His radical activities caused him to be expelled from the Diet in 1766 — ostensibly for criticising the Cap administration's monetary policies, but in practice as punishment for his decisive role in establishing freedom of the press and transferring parliamentary control of state finances away from the aristocratic Secret Committee.